EddOliver/AggroFox/README.md

 <img src="https://image.ibb.co/f4Gd68/Whats_App_Image_2018_07_29_at_01_21_52.jpg">

-This other images above show the Web Desktop Dashboard and some screenshots ot the mobile version.
+These other images above show the Web Desktop Dashboard and some screenshots of the mobile version.

 - For the application, we made a data crossing with the OpenWeatherMap API, to perform the control of an electrovalve connected to a Particle Photon microcontroller.